Presidential Preferential Primary is March 3

 Oklahoma’s Presidential Preferential Primary election is scheduled for March 3.
 Here is what you need to know.

 If you are currently registered to vote, you do not need to register again for the Presidential Preferential Primary election.
-If you are not registered to vote, you can download an application at: elections.ok.gov or contact the Delaware County Election Board at 918-253-8762 or delawarecounty@elections.ok.gov.
-The County Election Board is located at 225 S 5th St, Jay.
-Office hours are 9:00 a.m. to 3:00 p.m., Monday through Friday.
+If you are not registered to vote, you can download an application at: elections.ok.gov or contact the NAME OF COUNTYNAME OF COUNTYNAME OF COUNTY County Election Board at PHONE NUMBERPHONE NUMBERPHONE NUMBERor EMAIL ADDRESSEMAIL ADDRESSEMAIL ADDRESS.
+The County Election Board is located at PHYSICAL ADDRESSPHYSICAL ADDRESSPHYSICAL ADDRESS, CITY/TOWNCITY/TOWNCITY/TOWN.
+Office hours are TIMETIMETIME a.m./p.m.a.m./p.m.a.m./p.m. to TIMETIMETIME a.m./p.m.a.m./p.m.a.m./p.m., DAYDAYDAY through DAYDAYDAY.

 The last day to register for the Presidential Preferential Primary is February 7.